-The Kīngitanga (Māori King movement) is one of New Zealand’s longest-standing political institutions.
-Founded in 1858, it continued in the 2000s.
+The Kīngitanga (Māori King movement), one of New Zealand’s oldest surviving political institutions, was founded in 1858.

-In the 1850s there were growing numbers of European settlers and demand for Māori land, and Māori lacked political power.
+In the 1850s there were growing numbers of European settlers wanting to buy Māori land, and Māori lacked political power.
 Some Māori wanted to unify the tribes under a sovereign.

 Tāwhiao set up the Kauhanganui (Kīngitanga parliament) and began poukai (annual visits to Kīngitanga marae).

-Mahuta became king in 1890 after the death of Tāwhiao, his father.
+Mahuta became king in 1894 after the death of Tāwhiao, his father.
 In the 1890s the Kīngitanga tried unsuccessfully to unite with the Kotahitanga (Māori parliament) movement.
-From 1903 to 1910 Mahuta was a member of the Legislative Council, appointed by Premier Richard Seddon.
+From 1903 to 1910 Mahuta was a member of the Legislative Council.